OctopusDeploy/docs/docs/administration/managing-users-and-teams/resetting-passwords.md

 ## Password Complexity

-Passwords must satisfy password complexity rules.
-A password must be at least 8 characters long and satisfy 3 or more of the criteria:
+Passwords must satisfy password complexity rules. Â A password must be at least 8 characters long and satisfy 3 or more of the criteria:

 - length of at least 12 characters
 - length of at least 16 characters